 The Difference Between Magic Morning and Extra Magic Hour - Which Park Can I Visit?

 Magic Morning: We have answered this above, but since it is the most commonly misunderstood aspect of Magic Morning, we want to reiterate it.
-Magic Morning is only valid for Disneyland admission.
+Magic Morning is only valid for Disneyland Park admission.
 It is not available for Disney California Adventure Park.
 It's also important to note that Magic Morning typically is limited to Fantasyland and Tomorrowland.

-Extra Magic Hour: With Extra Magic Hour, again, only available to Disney hotel guests, you may visit both Disneyland and Disney California Adventure Park on select days.
+Extra Magic Hour: With Extra Magic Hour, which is only available to Disney hotel guests, you may visit both Disneyland Park and Disney California Adventure Park on select days.
 There is a schedule as stated above, so you don't get your daily choice of park.
 Extra Magic Hour is the ONLY way to get into Disney California Adventure Park before it opens to the general public.
 To make this exclusive perk even more special, most attractions inside Disney California Adventure Park are open during Extra Magic Hour.
 This includes Cars Land, Guardians of the Galaxy - Mission: BREAKOUT! and Pixar Pier.

 The Difference Between Magic Morning and Extra Magic Hour - What Attractions Are Open?